 Because of our commitment to high quality eye care, the USC Roski Eye Institute has consistently ranked in the top 10 for ophthalmology programs in publications such as U.S. News and World Report and Ophthalmology Times.
 We are also one of the top federally funded institutes in the world.
 This funding means that we have an unparalleled ability to delve into groundbreaking research across the field of ophthalmology.

-With locations in Los Angeles, Beverly Hills, Arcadia, and Pasadena, we are able to provide timely treatments for patients across southern California.
+With locations in Los Angeles, Arcadia, and Pasadena, we are able to provide timely treatments for patients across southern California.
 Whether you are looking for an assessment of minor eyesight problems or help with life-changing ophthalmic conditions, our specialized eye care team has the insight and expertise that you need.
 To speak with our ophthalmology team, learn more about our treatment options, and schedule an appointment, call 323-442-6335 or fill out our online contact form.

 An Inside Look at USC Roski Eye Institute

 In 1974, USC Keck School of Medicine established the USC Department of Ophthalmology, which grew into the USC Roski Eye Institute and became an essential regional, national and global leader in the field.
-The USC Roski Eye Institute has more than 135 faculty covering all subspecialties of ophthalmology.
-In addition to the Top 10 ranking by U.S. News & World Report for 21 years, the USC Department of Ophthalmology is No. 2 in research funding from the National Eye Institute.
-Over the past four decades, USC Roski Eye Institute faculty members have received international acclaim for their contributions to vision research, including the development of optical coherence tomography (OCT) and OCT angiography, a non-invasive imaging technique used to diagnose glaucoma, diabetic eye disease, macular degeneration and other retinal and optic nerve disorders, the Baerveldt glaucoma implant, the world’s most widely used glaucoma implant and the XEN implant – the most effective minimally invasive glaucoma surgery.
+The USC Roski Eye Institute has more than 30 faculty covering all subspecialties of ophthalmology.
+In addition to the Top 10 ranking by U.S. News & World Report for 27 years, the USC Department of Ophthalmology is No. 2 in research funding from the National Eye Institute.
+Over the past four decades, USC Roski Eye Institute faculty members have received international acclaim for their contributions to vision research, including the development of optical coherence tomography (OCT) and OCT angiography, a non-invasive imaging technique used to diagnose glaucoma, diabetic eye disease, macular degeneration and other retinal and optic nerve disorders, the Baerveldt glaucoma implant, the world’s most widely used glaucoma implant – the most effective minimally invasive glaucoma surgery.
 USC Roski Eye Institute physician scientists developed the only commercially available retinal prosthesis, Argus II Retinal Prosthesis System, to restore vision to those blind from retinitis pigmentosa and a long-term ocular drug delivery pump for the treatment of diabetic eye disease and macular degeneration.
 Currently, the USC Roski Eye Institute is one of the few centers enrolling patients for stem cell-based treatments for macular degeneration.
 The USC Roski Eye Institute also is one of the leading eye centers in the world studying the burden of vision loss and its impact on quality of life among vulnerable populations such as children and minorities.

 Our most recent major breakthroughs include the following: